YanzhenHuang/CISC3003-Final-Project-Individual/README.md

 ## Project Setup:
 1. Make sure you have installed XAMPP, and have the Apache Server & MySQL Server included.

-2. RUn the Apache Server and MySQL by clicking the start button in the XAMPP Control Panel.
+2. Run the Apache Server and MySQL by clicking the start button in the XAMPP Control Panel.

 3. Initialize Database.
 Open `localhost/phpmyadmin`, click "New" button on the left side to create a new database.
 Name this database as `shop_db`.
 This name is used for configuration in PHP.